 When all other methods fail, using a pill gun for cat medicine may be the surest way to give your pet the treatment she needs.
-It's also an adventure most of us would rather avoid.
+The key is using the tool effectively to administer medication without stressing your cat.

 Giving Cats Medicine